Skip to main content

 Last Mile: “Last mile” refers to areas that are just outside of the range of established internet and telecommunications infrastructure; People with property in the “last mile” may need to pay telecommunications companies out of pocket to extend their infrastructure to the property

 Latency: The amount of time it takes a packet of information to get from one place, to another, and back to the originator.
-If a person’s bandwidth is being maxed out by one application, it may cause the latency to increase for other applications, that have to “wait in line” before being allowed through.
+If a person’s bandwidth is being maxed out by one application, it may cause the latency to increase for other applications that have to “wait in line” before being allowed through.
 Read more on latency vs bandwidth.

 LCD: Liquid crystal display technology; Innovated digital displays that formerly used bulkier technology with lower resolution.
 LCD displays are light, thin, and use less electricity [1].